-The range of topics shows how varied the post arrest patient can be.
-The "Hs and Ts" very possibly still need to be addressed so CA does not reoccur.
-Recirculation brings with it ischaemia/ reperfusion toxicity.
-Hemodynamics are unstable, endogenous catecholamines depleted.
+The range of topics shows how varied the PCA patient can be.
+The "Hs and Ts" very possibly still need to be addressed so CA does not recur.
+Recirculation brings with it ischemia/reperfusion toxicity.
+Hemodynamics are unstable, and endogenous catecholamines are depleted.
 A general inflammatory response constricts vessels and slows perfusion.
-Pulmonary aspiration and seizures are common post ROSC.
+Pulmonary aspiration and seizures are common post-ROSC.
 And (though most folks are unresponsive after ROSC) if the person is somewhat conscious they are dealing with significant pain and trauma.
 Multiple systems under attack all at the same time.